NEOZEO64/Elixia-GameEngine/README.md

 -   Handle all the player movement & inventory etc.

 Basically you should be able to create a simple action RPG like the first Zelda games with this.
 Though the engine should remain modular so that you can just use the parts you need.
-E.g. if you want to program Pong, you don't need a tile map, so you don't need to include it in the header files.
+E.g. if you want to just program Pong, you don't need a tile map, so you don't need to include it in the header files.

 ## ToDo